dmarkwat/apache-druid-k8s/README.md

 docker push $TAG
 ```

-Find all the things that need changing:
+Then, find all the things that need changing:
 ```bash
 grep -R 'change-me' kustomize/gke
 ```